3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 Low frustration tolerance

-These symptoms are often invisible to others, particularly if the individual is masking their traits to fit into societal norms.
+These traits are often invisible to others, particularly if the individual is masking their traits to fit into societal norms.

 Types of ADHD

-ADHD individuals are given a classification based on the traits they predominantly display.
-This type of ADHD can change throughout the lifespan and based on life circumstances.
+Your classification is based on the traits you predominantly display.
+Your type of ADHD can change throughout the lifespan and based on life circumstances.
+Let’s explore each type in more detail.

-Contrary to the myth about ADHD that suggest that ADHD only involves, hyperactivity, primarily inattentive ADHD is common, especially in adults and women.
+Contrary to the myth about ADHD that ADHD only involves hyperactivity, primarily inattentive ADHD is common, particularly in adults and women.

-Low attention span: Staying focused on the task at hand can be a particular challenge to you if you experience this type of ADHD.
+Low attention span: Staying focused on the task at hand can be a particular challenge.
 Lectures, work tasks, or long reading passages can feel exhausting.
 This is especially true for mundane tasks.
 You may zone out, become stressed, or get bored easily.

-Making careless mistakes: attention to detail is lacking in inattentive ADHDers.
+Making careless mistakes: Attention to detail is lacking.
 You may rush to get tasks done quickly, which can result in making thoughtless mistakes.

-Trouble following instructions: you may begin a task without listening to the instructions.
-Sometimes, you’ll skip steps or quit because the task requires too much attention to instructions.
+Trouble following instructions: May begin a task without listening to the instructions.
+Sometimes, you’ll skip steps or quit because the task requires too much attention to the instructions.

-Daydreaming or getting distracted easily: ADHDers are known for getting side-tracked by other events in their environment, regardless of how much attention you try to pay to the current task.
-This can result in zoning out or daydreaming about random things.
+Daydreaming or getting distracted easily: You may get sidetracked by other events in your environment, regardless of how much attention you try to pay to the current task.

-Task avoidance for tasks that require continuous focus: procrastination is a common trait here.
-You may find yourself avoiding tasks, especially if they are boring and require sustained attention.
+Task avoidance for tasks that require continuous focus: procrastination is a common problem.
+You may find yourself avoiding tasks, especially if they are boring.

 Disorganization: Keeping your work, home, or school tasks in order can be a real challenge.
 Deadlines are often kept out of sequence.